php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-remember"></a>
 #### `remember()` {.collection-method}

-The `remember` method returns a new lazy collection that will remember any values that have already been enumerated and will not retrieve them again on subsequent collection enumerations:
+The `remember` method returns a new lazy collection that will remember any values that have already been enumerated and will not retrieve them again when the collection is enumerated again:

+    $users = User::cursor()->remember();

     // No query has been executed yet...
-    $users = User::cursor()->remember();

-    // The query is executed...
-    // The first 5 users are hydrated from the database...
     $users->take(5)->all();

+    // The query has been executed and the first 5 users have been hydrated from the database...

+    $users->take(20)->all();

     // First 5 users come from the collection's cache...
-    // The rest are hydrated from the database...
+The rest are hydrated from the database...
-    $users->take(20)->all();